shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 ## Python

 shadowsocks-python is the initial version written by [@clowwindy].
-It aims to provide a simple-to-use and easy-to-deploy implementation with basic features of shadowsocks. shadowsocks-python can be installed from PIP or GitHub.
+It aims to provide a simple-to-use and easy-to-deploy implementation with basic features of shadowsocks.

+### PyPI

 First, make sure you have Python 2.6 or 2.7.